Conningemu/turnBasedCityBuilderConcept/README.md

 # Proof of Concept for a Turn Based City Builder
 > Hello! <br>
-> This is the exectuable of a Turn Based City Builder project that I worked on recently. <br>
+> This is the exectuable of a Turn Based City Builder project that I worked on recently. <br> <br>
 > This project is a proof of concept, it does not contain a full gameplay loop.
-Instead this was an exploration of the different systems that go into creating a grid based, turn based, city builder game would require. <br>
+Instead this was an exploration of the different systems that go into creating a grid based, turn based, city builder game would require. <br> <br>
 > Check out the game if you want to!
 Otherwise this README is going to go through each system that was implemented for this project <br>

 ![Overarching Gif](GithubImages/OverArchingGif.gif)